nolanlawson/cordova-plugin-sqlite-2/README.md

 ---

 - **Minimal:** Just polyfills WebSQL via native SQLite.
-- **Well-tested:** Over 600 automated tests that [run in CI](https://travis-ci.org/nolanlawson/sqlite-plugin-2/builds) (many borrowed from the [PouchDB](http://pouchdb.com/) test suite).
+- **Well-tested:** Over 600 automated tests that [run in CI](https://travis-ci.org/nolanlawson/cordova-plugin-sqlite-2/builds) (many borrowed from the [PouchDB](http://pouchdb.com/) test suite).
 - **Lightweight:** Instead of bundling SQLite with the plugin, it uses the built-in Android and iOS APIs.
-- **Simple**: Uses [node-websql](https://github.com/nolanlawson/node-websql) to minimize native code.
+- **Simple**: Uses [node-websql](https://github.com/nolanlawson/node-websql) to maximize code re-use.
 Transactional logic is mostly implemented in JavaScript.

 Non-goals
 ----

-This project is not designed to provide 100% of the functionality of the old SQLite Plugin – deleting databases, closing databases, specifying a particular location, etc. The goal is just to provide a bridge to WebSQL, especially for environments where WebSQL is unavailable and IndexedDB is unfeasible (e.g. WKWebView on iOS).
+This project is not designed to replicate 100% of the functionality of the old SQLite Plugin – deleting databases, closing databases, specifying a particular location, etc. The goal is just to provide a bridge to WebSQL, especially for environments where WebSQL is unavailable and IndexedDB is unfeasible (e.g. WKWebView on iOS).

 If possible, you should prefer IndexedDB, e.g. via wrapper library like [Dexie](http://dexie.org/), [LocalForage](http://mozilla.github.io/localForage/), or [PouchDB](http://pouchdb.com/).
 This plugin should be thought of as a polyfill for less-capable platforms ([namely iOS](http://www.raymondcamden.com/2014/09/25/IndexedDB-on-iOS-8-Broken-Bad/)) while we wait for their browser implementations to catch up.

 Supported platforms
 ---

-- Android 4+ (including Crosswalk)
+- Android 4.0+ (including Crosswalk)
 - iOS 8+ (both UIWebView and WKWebView)

-It may work in iOS 6 and 7 as well, but I couldn't find a simulator to test.
-To see which platforms are tested in CI, see [the Travis builds](https://travis-ci.org/nolanlawson/sqlite-plugin-2/builds).
+To see which platforms are tested in CI, check out [the Travis builds](https://travis-ci.org/nolanlawson/cordova-plugin-sqlite-2/builds).
+Android <4.4 and Crosswalk are not tested in CI due to limitations of Chromedriver, but have been manually confirmed to work.

+For Windows Phone, you are recommended to use [cordova-plugin-websql](https://github.com/MSOpenTech/cordova-plugin-websql) instead.

 Android vs iOS
 ----